 Switzerland's 1954 design saw them go back to the despairing dive of a goalkeeper, which had served the first World Cup so well.
 However, this one always reminded us of a kids book cover, rather than a World Cup poster.

-A few flags, a footballer, and a large ball, made up the basis of the Swede's design in 1958.
+A few flags, a footballer, and a large ball, made up the basis of the Swede's design for the 1958 World Cup.
 Not amongst the top posters, although we did like the use of the words Football, Futbol and Fussball.

 A bit of an odd one this poster, with a giant football orbiting the earth.
 And apart from the wording at the bottom, the only reference to Chile was the faint red mark on the map highlighting the country.